Cililocwee/Cililocwee/README.md

 # 👋 Hi folks!

-I'm a frontend developer from the United States currently located in Vietnam.
-I'm really into learning new frameworks and exploring new libraries.
-While I mainly work in in the Frontend, I've lately been working on a few backend projects as well.
-I spend all my free time working on polishing my skills and adding new tools to my toolbox.
+I'm a frontend developer, based in Vietnam but originally from the United States.
+I'm a curious and adventurous person who loves learning about new frameworks and libraries.
+Although my main focus is on the frontend, I've recently dabbled in a few backend projects, which has been a lot of fun.
+When I'm not working, I spend most of my time polishing my skills and discovering new tools to add to my ever-expanding toolkit.
+I'm always striving to become a better developer and produce high-quality work that I can be proud of.

 ## In brief